 1) All the bills.

-Living further from work means a longer commute in the car and less time at home.
+Living further from work means a longer commute and less time at home.
 However, the length of the commute largely depends on where you choose to live.
-If you find a home right outside the gate, you probably won’t be sacrificing much time at home but, if you look for a home with land or something less expensive further out, then you might see a dramatic shift.3) The landlord/tenant relationship.
+If you find a home right outside the gate, you probably won’t be sacrificing much time at home, but if you look for a home with land or something less expensive further out, then you might see a dramatic shift.3) The landlord/tenant relationship.

 On-base housing is managed by privatized companies.
 They’ve streamlined the process for maintenance requests and communication.
-But when you live off base, aside from established communities, you'll develop a personal one-on-one relationship with your landlord.
-Sometimes this is good.
-Sometimes it's bad.
-Whether they’re overbearing or fail to communicate and fix issues within the home, a bad landlord can make your rental time miserable.
+But when you live off base, aside from established communities, you'll develop a more personal relationship with your landlord.
+Sometimes this is good; sometimes it's bad.
+Whether your landlord is overbearing or fails to communicate and fix issues within the home, a bad landlord can make your rental time miserable.
 It's a risk you take when you choose to live off base.

 One thing’s for sure: there’s no right or wrong answer to whether you should live on or off base.
 Each option comes with its own perks and downfalls.
-The important thing for you is to weigh the pros and cons and get a feel for your location because often, that’s the biggest factor in making the decision.
+The important thing for you is to weigh the pros and cons, seek advice from those who've been there, and get a feel for your location when you arrive.

-Deciding to live off base?
-Take a look at our home page to see all of MilitaryByOwner's current listings in your area!
+Are you thinking about renting or buying a home off base?
+Click the image below to see all of MilitaryByOwner's current listings in your area!